chochinlu/EncodeSolanaBootcamp2024Q1/homework1.md

 #### Q: 3.
 Do you feel that Central Bank Digital Currencies (CBDCs) are a move towards decentralisation?
 Will they help or hinder adoption of other cryptocurrencies?

 A:

+Perhaps CBDCs can indeed be seen as a step towards decentralization.
+While CBDCs still belong to the category of centralized controlled currencies, it's also possible for them to adopt blockchain technology for issuance.

+This allows more people to understand the concept of blockchain and accelerates the development of blockchain and related cryptocurrency technologies, such as security, privacy protection, and scalability.
+Whether CBDCs will hinder or help the adoption of cryptocurrencies primarily depends on the policies and implementations of central banks.